Here you'll find answers to our most commonly asked questions. Have a question that wasn't answered?

 Some examples would be sheep, foals, horses, cows, and camels.

-These ventilators have three different bellows available.
-The smallest with a range of 0 to 300 mL of tidal volume and an affective weight range form 2 lbs to 40 lbs.
-The next size up our adult bellows has a range of 300mL to 1600mL of tidal volume with weights of 40 lbs 220 lbs.
-Lastly we have our XL bellows, 1600mL to 3000mL ranging from 200lbs to 440 lbs.
+These ventilators have three different sized bellows available: pediatric, with a range of 0 to 300 mL of tidal volume and an effective weight range form 2 lbs to 40 lbs, adult, with a range of 300mL to 1600mL of tidal volume with weights of 40 lbs 220 lbs.
+And extra large bellows, 1600mL to 3000mL ranging from 200lbs to 440 lbs.

 Anesthesia WorkStation (AWS):